-The flat rate method is where you claim $2 for each day you worked from home in 2022, up to a maximum of $500.
-Alternatively, you can use the work from home detailed method which is based on the actual amounts you paid and will require supporting documentation.
+The temporary flat rate method does not apply to the 2023 tax year.
+Instead, you’ll need to calculate your expenses using the work from home detailed method which is based on the actual amounts you paid and will require supporting documentation.

 9. GST/HST tax credit

 The GST/HST tax credit helps families with modest incomes to make up for the amount of GST and HST they pay.
 These tax-free payments are given out on a quarterly basis.
 When you file your taxes, you’ll automatically be assessed for this tax credit.
 The amount you receive may depend on your family’s net income and the number of children in your household.
 If you are eligible to receive this credit, depending on your relationship status and the number of children you have, the amount can range from $103.30 to $1,247.30 per year.

 5 steps to claim tax deductions for your family

 Here are the steps families can take to apply for any tax deductions that they might be eligible for.

 You can check which benefits you qualify for by using the Government of Canada Benefits Finder tool.
 It will ask you a series of questions and provide you with customized results.

 2. Understand eligibility criteria